 Faculty, Facilities, and Resources

-Department of Geoscience faculty members work in many specialized areas, including earth surface processes, geochemistry, geochronology, geomorphology, glacial geology, hydrogeology, paleoclimatology, paleoecology, paleontology, petrology, planetary geology, sedimentology, stratigraphy, structural geology, tectonics, and volcanology.
+Department of Earth and Environmental Sciences faculty members work in many specialized areas, including earth surface processes, geochemistry, geochronology, geomorphology, glacial geology, hydrogeology, paleoclimatology, paleoecology, paleontology, petrology, planetary geology, sedimentology, stratigraphy, structural geology, tectonics, and volcanology.

 Highlights of the department’s research facilities include its clean laboratory, alpha and gamma spectrometers, SEM, computer facilities, ICP-MS, and world-class paleontology collection.